kstandbridge/kengine_examples/README.md

     AssertEqualString(Expected, Actual);
 }
 ```
 Here we define KENGINE_TEST, which in a sense just creates a console application so we can output text if a test fails.
-You are expected to create the RunAllTests function:
+You are expected to create the run all tests function:
 ```
 void
 RunAllTests(memory_arena *Arena);
 ```
 The AssertEqualX macros will output the file, line etc if the assertion fails, at the end of execution the total and failed number of tests are displayed.
+You can see examples of the macros in [kengine_test.c](https://github.com/kstandbridge/kengine/blob/master/kengine/kengine_test.c)

 ### kengine Unit Tests
 [kengine_test.c](https://github.com/kstandbridge/kengine_examples/blob/main/kengine_test/kengine_test.c)

 Rather than having the kengine repository grow with test code, I decided to instead keep it as lean as possible and any code used to develop be placed within these examples projects, here is actually all of the unit tests for kengine.
 If I'm working on an area of the engine I feel will benefit from tests, this file will continue to grow.

 ## ComputerEnhance